tsmsogn/jsCanvasNinja/README.md

 ##### onStageMouseDown(event)

-The onStageMouseDown callback is called when stage clicked.
-It coundn't be called when jsCanvasNinja#getMode() is `'select'` and mouse down point has another DisplayObjects.
+The onStageMouseDown callback is called only when the user presses the mouse button over the canvas besides jsCanvasNinja#getMode() is `'select'`.

 ```
 Parameters: